oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * The existing [parameters/expressions framework](http://oppia.github.io/#/Parameters) might be a useful starting point.
 Note that there is some existing functionality for parameters in the codebase, but it is not well-maintained.
 It is probably best to figure out a design for this system from scratch, and only then see whether the existing "parameter" functionality can fit well into the proposed system.
 * There should be a way for creators to audit that the parameterizations they have picked work well in all cases and result in sensible questions (cf. Milestone 3).
 The user flow for doing this should be clearly laid out.
 * Proposals should explain clearly how the rules in answer groups will handle parameters without complicating the default lesson creation experience.
 Perhaps there could be an "advanced view" which shows a more complicated UI only when parameters are activated in the Settings tab.
-* [Stretch] Suggest a way to handle audio translations for parameterized questions.
+* [Bonus] Currently, Oppia lessons can be augmented with translations and voiceovers in other languages, which are very helpful for learners.
+It would be great if you could suggest a clean way to handle audio translations for parameterized questions -- but note that this isn't a requirement for the project!

 ***

 ## Learner View Projects
 ### 2.1.
 Highlight text in a lesson as audio is played
-We have found that audio voiceovers (especially in native languages) are very helpful for learners for whom English is not a first language.
+We have found that audio voiceovers (especially in native languages) are very helpful for learners for whom English isn't a first language.
 However, for longer cards, it is difficult for learners to match the audio voiceover to the text on the card.
 It would be great for learners to be able to track the audio with the text.

 The aim of this project would be to allow lesson translators and voiceover artists to annotate textual translations and voiceover audio respectively, so that the relevant text can be highlighted in the exploration player while the corresponding audio is playing.
-A rough requirements doc for this project can be found [here](https://docs.google.com/document/d/1VUaXm4V0YxyPXRBz8W_YMWEC_guzcnccju8d3KWz5jw/edit?usp=sharing).
+A rough requirements doc for this project can be found [here](https://docs.google.com/document/d/1VUaXm4V0YxyPXRBz8W_YMWEC_guzcnccju8d3KWz5jw/edit).

 **Potential mentors**: **@DubeySandeep** (primary)